smoynes/elsie/docs/TUTORIAL.md

 ## Running the demo ##

-ELSIE includes a silly, hard-coded demo.
+𝙴𝙻𝚂𝙸𝙴 includes a silly, hard-coded demo.
 You can run it with the demo command:

 You should see a few characters printed.
 This is what success looks like: